Open-Data-Science-at-SIO/RNAseq-workshop-2017/LC-github.md

 # Make changes, commit and push changes

-Now, locate this `ngs2016_important_files` directory on your local computer and make some changes (any changes!).
-Copy files into or edit existing files here.
+When you clone a repository, you are creating a directory (folder) onto your home computer by this name.
+Locate this `ngs2016_important_files` directory on your local computer.
+Make some changes (any changes!), such as copying a random file(s) or editing any existing files.
 What are some important files you have from this course that you would like everyone else to have?
-Perhaps you do not like my `README.md` file....
+Perhaps you would like to propose changes to the `README.md` file?

 Once you have made these changes, commit and push these changes to your github profile.

-In your local terminal, type:
+First, on your local terminal, type:

    ```
    git add --all
    git checkout
    ```

-You should see a record of the changes you've made.
+This will check and display a list of the changes you've made.
 Then type:

    ```
    git commit -m "this is a special message from Lisa"
    ```

 This will commit the changes made and get them ready for uploading.

 Now upload with this command:

    ```
    git push origin master